 This programme of research was pre-figured by a couple of early papers on the origins of prohibition – one focusing on heroin, the other on gender – but its contours were first sketched out in a short article I published ten years ago.

 One area that I felt important to work on was the ‘drug’ concept itself which is generally under-theorised and treated ahistorically.
 This led to an initial short piece and then a more in-depth historical analysis published in the Journal of Law & Society.
 This paper formed one half of a pair of foundational papers for the whole programme.
 The second of the pair was a very long time in gestation and represents my attempt to develop an adequate theoretical account of drug control, from a regulation perspective.
-It is forthcoming in Social & Legal Studies.
+It was published in Social & Legal Studies in 2020.